Twist-Match Bullet

 I knew I was onto something, so I filed for a patent, and after a long wait, I was granted one for the Twist Match bullet.
 With the patent secured, further testing was warranted.
 Lacking sophisticated equipment, I conducted all my tests in the field, behind the rifle.
 After countless hours and piles of brass, the benefits of the Twist Match grooves became even clearer.
 I even shot test bullets into media at 800 and 1,000 yards, and the grooved bullets expanded more than the non-grooved ones.
 This could be due to the higher velocity or the grooves helping with expansion, though I believe the grooves themselves had minimal impact on that.

-I’m not a bullet manufacturer, but if you’re curious, sign up for the Thompson Long Range shooting class, and I’ll let you send some of the prototype bullets downrange!
+I’m not a long range bullet manufacturer, but if you’re curious, sign up for the Thompson Long Range shooting class, and I’ll let you send some of the prototype bullets downrange!

 Shooting School